Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: Case study in Pediatric ALL

 Prediction intervals for the survival function obtained from simple parametric regression models (Weibull, log-logistic, and log-normal) were broadly similar across the prediction window and were consistently shifted upwards relative to the flexible counterparts (Figure~\ref{figCNE}).
 Within the Royston–Parmar models, different link functions (PH, PO, LP) produced comparable intervals and displayed a coherent pattern as the number of internal knots increased: specifications with 2–3 knots yielded wider and more downward-shifting prediction intervals as the prediction horizon lengthened, compared with the 1-knot models.

-Model-fit comparisons based on information criteria (Table~\ref{tab:modelfit}) highlight the trade-off between parsimony and goodness of fit.
+Model-fit comparisons based on information criteria (Table~\ref{tab:modelfit}, ordered by increasing BIC) highlight the trade-off between parsimony and goodness of fit.
 Although the maximized log-likelihoods were very similar across models, BIC tended to favor more parsimonious specifications, whereas AIC mainly separated simple parametric models from their more flexible counterparts.
 For instance, the log-normal model had the third-lowest BIC but one of the third-highest AIC values.